All Products

 • Change the image repository address (registry)

-In hybrid cloud scenarios, you may need to deploy an application across the clouds of multiple cloud service providers or you may need to migrate an application from the data center to the cloud.
-In this case, you must upload the image used by the application to an image repository on Container Registry.
+In hybrid cloud scenarios, you may need to deploy an application across multiple cloud providers or migrate an application from a data center to the cloud.
+In these cases, you must upload the application's image to an image repository in Alibaba Cloud Container Registry (ACR).

 You must use the imageRegistryMapping field to specify the image repository address.
 For example, the following configuration changes the image to registry.cn-beijing.aliyuncs.com/my-registry/app1:v1.